MannLabs/alphatims/README.md

 ---
 ## About

 High-resolution quadrupole time-of-flight (Q-TOF) tandem mass spectrometry can be coupled to several other analytical techniques such as liquid chromatography (LC) and trapped ion mobility spectrometry (TIMS).
 LC-TIMS-Q-TOF has gained considerable interest since the introduction of the [Parallel Accumulation–Serial Fragmentation (PASEF)](https://doi.org/10.1074/mcp.TIR118.000900) method in both data-dependent ([DDA](https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.5b00932)) and data-independent acquisition ([DIA](https://www.nature.com/articles/s41592-020-00998-0)).
 With this setup, ion intensity values are acquired as a function of the chromatographic retention time, ion mobility, quadrupole mass to charge and TOF mass to charge.
 As these five-dimensional data points are detected at GHz rates, datasets often contain billions of data points which makes them impractical and slow to access.
 Raw data are therefore frequently binned for faster data analysis or visualization.
 In contrast, AlphaTims is a Python package that provides fast accession and visualization of unprocessed raw data.
 By recognizing that all measurements are ultimately arrival times linked to intensity values, it constructs an efficient set of indices such that raw data can be interpreted as a sparse five-dimensional matrix.
 On a modern laptop, this indexing takes less than half a minute for raw datasets of more than two billion datapoints.
 Following this step, interactive visualization of the same dataset can also be done in milliseconds.
-AlphaTims is a freely available and open-source.
+AlphaTims is freely available and open-source.
 It can be used with a graphical user interface (GUI), a command-line interface (CLI) or as a regular Python package.

 ---
 ## License

-AlphaTims was developed at the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is available with an [Apache License](LICENSE.txt).
+AlphaTims was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is freely available with an [Apache License](LICENSE.txt).
 Since AlphaTims uses Bruker libraries (available in the [alphatims/ext](alphatims/ext) folder) and external Python packages (available in the [requirements](requirements) folder), additional [third-party licenses](LICENSE-THIRD-PARTY.txt) are applicable.

 ---
 ## Installation

-AlphaTims can be installed on all major operating systems (Windows, MacOS and Linux).
+AlphaTims can be installed and used on all major operating systems (Windows, MacOS and Linux).
 There are three different types of installation possible:

 * [**One-click GUI installer:**](#one-click-gui) Choose this installation if you only want the GUI and/or keep things as simple as possible.